-EDU 235 School-Age Development and Program 3-0-3

-This course includes developmentally appropriate practices in group settings for school-age children.
+EDU 235 School-Age Development and Program 3-0-3 This course includes developmentally appropriate practices in group settings for school-age children.
 Emphasis is placed on principles of development, environmental planning, and positive guidance techniques and program development.
 Upon completion, students should be able to discuss developmental principles for culturally, linguistically, and ability diverse children ages five to twelve and plan and implement developmentally appropriate programs and activities.

-EDU 250 Teacher Licensure Preparation

-Requisite: Take One Set: Set 1: ENG-111 and MAT-143 Set 2: ENG-111 and MAT-152 Set 3: ENG-111 and MAT-171

-This course provides information and strategies necessary for transfer to a teacher licensure program at a senior institution.
+EDU 250Teacher Licensure Preparation3-0-3Requisite: Take One Set:Set 1: ENG-111 and MAT-143Set 2: ENG-111 and MAT-152Set 3: ENG-111 and MAT-171This course provides information and strategies necessary for transfer to a teacher licensure program at a senior institution.

 Topics include entry level teacher licensure exam preparation, performance based assessment systems, requirements for entry into teacher education programs, the process to become a licensed teacher in North Carolina, and professionalism including expectations within the field of education.
-Upon completion, students should be able to utilize educational terminology and demonstrate knowledge of teacher licensure processes including exam preparation, technology based portfolio assessment, and secondary admissions processes to the school of education at a senior
+Upon completion, students should be able to utilize educational terminology and demonstrate knowledge of teacher licensure processes including exam preparation, technology based portfolio assessment, and secondary admissions processes to the school of education at a senior institution.

-EDU 252 Math and Sci Activities

-This course introduces discovery experiences in math and science.
+EDU 252 Math and Sci Activities 3-0-3 This course introduces discovery experiences in math and science.
 Topics include concepts, facts, phenomena, and skills in each area.
 Upon completion, students should be able to identify, plan, select materials and equipment, and implement and evaluate developmentally appropriate curriculum materials.

-EDU 259 Curriculum Planning

-Prerequisite: EDU 119
+EDU 259 Curriculum Planning 3-0-3 Prerequisite: EDU 119

-institution.

-This course is designed to focus on using content knowledge to build developmentally effective approaches for culturally/linguistically/ability diverse young children.
-Topics include components of curriculum, a variety of curriculum models, authentic observation and assessment, and planning developmentally appropriate experiences aligned with the NC Foundations for Early Learning and Development.
-Upon completion, students should be able to understand, evaluate, and use curriculum to plan for individual/group needs.
+This course is designed to focus on using content knowledge to build effective developmentally appropriate approaches that are culturally responsive, equitable, and ability diverse for young children.
+Topics include components of curriculum, a variety of curriculum models, authentic observation and assessment, and planning developmentally appropriate experiences and indoor/outdoor environments aligned with the NC Foundations for Early Learning and Development.
+Upon completion, students should be able to understand, evaluate, and use developmentally appropriate curriculum to plan for the individual/group needs of young children.

-EDU 261 Early Childhood Admin I
+EDU 261Early Childhood Admin I3-0-3Corequisite: EDU 119

-Corerequisite: EDU 119